-Found 10 resource(s) in 'Looking at your Community', for August 2018.
+Found 10 resource(s) in 'Looking at your Community', for October 2018.

 That's all in this category for this month - want more?
 Click here to view all items in this category (for any month).